Chapter 1: Destructive

 “I didn’t mean to eat it!
 I was trying to save it for Mae,” he mumbled through a full mouth.

 Mae was some chick who Andy had been pursuing for a few days now.
-She seemed into him, which wasn’t surprising.
-Andy was a thin guy, who had a mom from Los Angeles and a dad from Uganda, leading him to an olive skin tone that he had time and time again described as perfect.
+She seemed into him, which wasn’t surprising, despite his apparent lack of self-control.
+Andy was a thin guy, who had a mom from Los Angeles and a dad from Uganda, which lead him to an olive skin tone that he had time and time again described as perfect.
 That, alongside his green eyes, gave him an annoying amount of confidence and a fair amount of women at his side.

 “Asher!
 Watch out!”

-My one was delayed by my best friend Danny’s booming voice and his finger hovering over my shoulder from the backseat, pointing out towards the road, his pale eyes wide with fear.
-Thankfully, out of habit, the shout caused my foot to slam down on the brake before I’d even spotted what had caught his attention.
+My one was delayed by my best friend Danny’s booming voice and his finger hovering over my shoulder from the backseat, pointing out towards the road.
+Thankfully, out of habit, his panicked shout forced my foot to the brake before I’d even spotted what had caught his attention.

 Snagging my focus, the girl on the road diverted any anger I had towards Andy and his messy ass breakfast, replacing it with worry that I’d freaked her out with my three-thousand-pound car.